jfhbrook/susitna/README.md

 - Warn if lines in program loaded out of order
 - Warn if lines not in increments of 10
 - Finalize sigils ADR
-- Child tracers for parser, compiler and runtime

 ### New Features